OpenDataLiteracy/Prepare_Publish_Library_Data/_episodes/01-datareview.md

 - "Library Datasets"
 ---
 ## Prerequisite
 This curriculum builds upon a basic understanding of data.
-If you are unfamiliar with basic data concepts or need a refresher, we recommend engaging with any of the following material before diving into this curriculum:
+If you are unfamiliar with basic data concepts or need a refresher, we recommend engaging with any of the following material before beginning this curriculum:

 - [Data 101 Toolkit by the Carnegie Library of Pittsburgh and the Western Pennsylvania Regional Data Center](https://docs.google.com/document/d/1VbfIQ80nkaVg87ttPqH4bxsJzBROBSy1VdvOCu_hoP0/edit)
 - [Data Equity for Mainstreet by the California State Library and the Washington State Office of Privacy](https://github.com/Data-Equity/DataEquityForMainStreet)